 Relapse on Heroin

 As previously advised, addiction is a chronic relapsing illness – if not treated correctly.
 Heroin users that use after a period of abstinence/detox are at the highest risk of overdose and death.
-Their body will have readjusted to not having the drug and so they will have a very low tolerance.
-Many addicts will forget this and commence to use similar amounts and purity of Heroin that they did when they previously used at the peak of their addiction.
+Their body will have readjusted to not having the drug and so they will have a very low/no tolerance to the drug.
+Many addicts will forget this, and commence to use similar amounts and purity of Heroin that they did when they previously used at the peak of their addiction.
 This can cause the body to shut down and the individual to die.
 It is important to know the risks, as this, along with change in purity or contamination with a stronger opioid is what causes the most overdose related deaths.
 Local drug and Alcohol teams are able to advise on harm reduction and safer injecting.
 If you or a loved one are suffering from addiction, it will not be long before the full devastating effects of addiction to this drug start to re-occur and then increase, if you or they do not seek prompt and appropriate treatment for your addiction.
 Along with any Heroin detox, it is imperative that the individual undergoes psychological rehabilitation.
 As all detox achieves is removing the drug from the body; with the same mind set, belief systems and network of associates, they are highly susceptible to relapsing.
 Staying in recovery requires a great deal of change and professional support, as addicts brains are wired to seek out a high.
 They often have very little in terms of life skills or emotional coping mechanisms and resorting back to the drug that blocks all of this out, can often seem a less painful way of living; it is what they are conditioned to and what they know best.

 Mixing Heroin with Other Drugs

-Combining Heroin with other drugs is extremely risky.
+Combining Heroin with other drugs is extremely dangerous.
 Users can mix Heroin with different types of sedatives and stimulants for increased highs and different experiences.
-Commonly used drugs are:
+Commonly used drugs alongside heroin are:

 - Crack cocaine